thi-ng/umbrella/packages/cache/README.md

 ## About

-In-memory cache implementations different expunge strategies.
+In-memory cache implementations with different eviction strategies.
 This package is still in early development and currently the only strategies available are: